Jim Warren

 Current projects and supervision

-I'm affiliated with the NAO Institute (Natural, Artificial, and Organisation Intelligence).
+I'm affiliated with the NAO Institute (Natural, Artificial, and Organisation Intelligence) and the Centre of Machine Learning for Social Good.
 I also collaborate with researchers at the The National Institute for Health Innovation (NIHI) and am involved in a major UK-based programme of research, Digital Youth

 Current research: